ie/snapsite-vrt/README.md

 `referenced-urls.log`.
 As a workaround you can use `--reference -u url1 url2 ... -o toyota.com.au` to redo just those references.

-- On Windows, you need to hit ^C after an `--approve`.

 ## Known limitations

 * `--crawl` logs to `crawled-urls.log` as it progresses, but `--reference`